What Researchers Did

 What They Found

-Researchers observed that rodents experience similar heatstroke reactions to humans, including hyperpyrexia, hypotension, and cerebral ischemia, making them suitable for testing new therapies.
+Researchers observed that rodents experience similar heatstroke reactions to humans, including hyperpyrexia, hypotension, and cerebral ischaemia, making them suitable for testing new therapies.
 The review found that brain cooling or whole-body cooling improved survival by reducing organ failure and inflammation.
 Additionally, treatments such as free radical scavengers, human recombinant protein C, and hyperbaric oxygen were able to reverse heatstroke reactions even without cooling.

 Canadian Relevance